Iu Mien people: Drought and migration

-The Iu Mien cites the beginning of their civilization with King Pan or Bienh hungh.
-They believed he created the universe, earth, sky, and human beings, the creator of the world.
-In the year 1262, one document revealed that Iu Mien lived in the south and north of Hue Nan Hue Peic territories of Zu Jaang and Hu Jaang rivers bank were farming.
-These territories are also called: namh-ging ziepc bouv-dinc which means the southern part of China for 800 years.
-The yongh ziuh administration forced Iu Mien to move to live in an isolated region of the forest to build their own temples and continue to practice King’s role for 70 years.
-Yongh ziuh still allowed Iu Mien to be their own Kingdom by King Pan/Bienh hungh during the Mongol era (洪武).
-Yongh ziuh came to power for 8 generations and conquer China for many years.
-The yongh governments were weakening.
-The three Ming generals uprising against Yongh’s governments for several years then yongh’s government surrendered and the Mongols' system collapsed.
-There were many cities and provincial officials were removed from power.
-Ming (明朝)system and governments came to power for 17 generations.
-Ming’s era was the most aggressive toward the Iu Mien people.
-Ming sent troops to chase and hunt down thousands of Iu Mien high-ranking officials and civilians.
-Iu Mien people were almost extinct from the civilizations.
-Iu Mien people called and proposed Hm-geh baeng-maax to rescue Iu Mien from the Ming genocide.
-After proposing to Hm-geh baeng-maax, (powerful spirit god) Iu Mien troops gained power and were able to kill thousands of Ming troops, which made the Ming government open peace negotiations with Iu Mien.
-As a result of the negotiation, the Ming government no longer allowed King Pan/Bienh hungh to have his own kingdom, build their temples and continue the kingship role.
-The passport traveling in the hills/passport to travel across the mountain (jiex-sen borngv) was drafted and adopted.
-All lowlands that can be irrigated water for farming belonged to the Chinese.
-The foothills and highlands that no longer can be irrigated water for farming belonged to Iu Mien.
-Religious practice was created.
-The three celestial posters were created for Iu Mien of 12 clans to carry to worship in the mountains to mountains.
-Since the Ming era, Iu Mien lost their kingdom, temples, and territory completely to China.
-In the year of Jaapc-yienh yietc maux was a drought for three consecutive years, and no food, and starvation severely impacted society.
-Iu Mien people saw further south across Sea/River lightning and thunder strike signals to Iu Mien in the hope of the rain.
-Iu Mien people search for new land or forest land territories for farming.
-All 12 clans of Iu Mien held a meeting and discuss how to move to the new land.
+In the year of Jaapc-yienh yietc maux, there was a drought for three consecutive years, and no food, and starvation severely impacted society.
+Iu Mien people saw further south across Sea/River lightning and thunderstrike signals to the Iu Mien in the hope that there would be rain.
+Iu Mien people searched for new land or forest land territories for farming.
+All 12 clans of Iu Mien held a meeting and discussed how to move to the new land.
 They went to Cing Jaang river bank to cut trees to build boats to cross rivers/seas.
-12 clans and 12 boats were built to travel across the rivers/sea but the boats were stuck in the big wind storm for three months and could not reach the other side of the river/sea.
-The boats no longer move on the horizon of the water.
+Twelve clans and twelve boats were built to travel across the rivers/sea, but the boats were stuck in the big wind storm for three months and could not reach the other side of the river/sea.
+The boats no longer moved on the horizon of the water.
 They heard strange sounds as a waterfall of the clips, and some said it was thunder.
 The others said the waterfall off into the ocean sinkhole.
 The Iu Mien leaders and crew members came up with a worship spirit god called lingh zioz bouz meuh to rescue Iu Mien to reach the other side of the sea/river.
 The three leaders Bienh liemh feix lorngh, Dangc yungz nyeic lorngc, and Zeuz feix faqc zang to lead the affair/journey.
-After worship and calling the spirit god to rescue them about three days later, the boats were moving to reach the shore of today as Guangdong province.
+After worshiping and calling the spirit god to rescue them about three days later, the boats were moved to reach the shore of today's Guangdong province.
 From there, Iu Mien spread out to Guangv xi, Yunz Namh, Guiz Zio, then to Vietnam, and later to Laos, and Thailand.